Harder, Better, Faster, Stronger: Music video

 The animated music video for "Harder, Better, Faster, Stronger" was produced by Daft Punk and directed by Kazuhisa Takenouchi, director for Toei Animation, under the supervision of Leiji Matsumoto.
-It features the four characters shown on the single cover in a vast electronic facility.
-There, they are prosthetically and cosmetically changed by various machines to resemble humans.
+It features the four alien characters shown on the single cover in a vast electronic facility.
+There, they are cosmetically changed by various machines to resemble humans, and have their memories replaced.
 The video was first released as an individual episode in promotion for the single release.
 It later appeared as a scene in the feature film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem.

 A music video for the live version of "Harder, Better, Faster, Stronger" was directed by Olivier Gondry.
 It contains footage shot by the audience on 250 cameras at Daft Punk's Brooklyn performance in KeySpan Park (now called Maimonides Park) in Coney Island.
 The video was inspired by the Beastie Boys concert film Awesome; I Fuckin' Shot That!.
 The video had its world premiere online on 26 October 2007, at Webcastr.